Suosikki: History

 In 1968 Suosikki editor Isto Lysmä moved to editor of the men's magazine Nyrkkiposti by the same publisher and Jyrki Hämäläinen became the editor of Suosikki until 2003, when he was succeeded by Katja Ståhl.
 Ståhl stepped down as editor of Suosikki on 31 December 2007.
 She was succeeded on 4 January 2008 by Ville Kormilainen.
 The last editor of the magazine was Elli Mäkilä.

 From 1974, every issue of Suosikki had two pages of the health column Bees & Honey which became very popular.
 The column was hosted by physician Erkki-Pekka Helle who answered questions about health from the youth, which usually started with the words Dear Eki.
 Other concepts and phenomena associated with the magazine were the Miss Farkku Suomi contest and the Kultaturbo ("golden turbo") extra large issue published every August.
 The magazine also held elections of best musician, best actor and best sportsperson in every issue.
 The magazine also included comics, including Nyrok City by Mauri Kunnas, published in Suosikki from 1979 to 1986.

 In its final years, Suosikki was transformed to mostly target girls, and it started concentrating on girls' fashion as well as on music.
 This caused the popularity of the magazine to considerably wane, especially as it was competed by the more successful girls' magazine Demi.
-On 19 September 2012 Otavamedia announced it would discontinue Suosikki as it was no longer worth publishing.
+In 2012 Otavamedia discontinued Suosikki as it was no longer worth publishing.
 The discontinuation was explained also by changes in the youth's media behaviour, the establishment of Internet culture and the fragmentation of music consumption.
 The last issue was published in December 2012.